Type qualifiers

 ]

-• Nested Annotated types are flattened, with metadata ordered starting with the innermost annotation:
+• Nested Annotated types are flattened, with metadata ordered starting with the innermost Annotated expression:

 Annotated[Annotated[int, ValueRange(3, 10)], ctype("char")] == Annotated[